Fire at Sea is a much heartbreaking and harrowing depiction of the European refugee crisis that happened to the local residents of Lampasas.

 Fire At Sea Shows the extreme torture and imprisonment to the refugees who survived

 The film Fire At Sea, largely displays the causes of refugee crisis in epic proportions.
-The centre of this much distressing and heart rending tragedy is none other than Lampedusa.
+The center of this much distressing and heart rending tragedy is none other than Lampasas.

 Now, the conflict is that as many as 15,000 refugees land on the ground to reach either on to Sicily or Lampedusa.
 While doing so, (like the last time), almost 15,000 drowned that includes all women, men and children.

 Albeit, huge and unending naval vessels constantly patrol the entire seas, and also being the experts of carrying out any kind of a search operation, the 12 year old kid putters around by just targeting cactus plants and birds, eventually trying to create a slingshot of the entire scene.

-This small island has never done enough to at least expand the immigration centre.
+This small island has never done enough to at least expand the immigration center.
 There is only one African guy who says to help every single person on a humanitarian ground.
 His name is ‘Pietro Bartolo’ and is a doctor by profession.

 The most touching scene of the film ‘Fire At Sea’ is what the director Gianfranco Rosi presents where some survivors (from Nigeria), become the witness of what was done to them in their entire journey.
 They try to divulge every single story of the torture and imprisonment.